-Your dog may be a smart breed, but they aren’t going to learn all this by themselves.
+Your dog may be a smart breed, but they aren’t going to learn all of this by themselves.
 Successful boundary training in a minimal amount of time requires the right training.
 They need to understand why their new collar makes those sounds or vibrations when they stray too far.
 They need to understand where that boundary is.
 They also need to be introduced to the concepts gradually to avoid stress.
-The worst thing that you can do here is set up a new fence, turn the collar to a high setting and let the dog loose.
+The worst thing that you can do here is set up a new fence, turn the collar to a high setting, and let the dog loose.
 They will be confused by all the changes and scared of the results.
 Work with them in gradual steps.

-4) Show them the safe way out.
+- Show them the safe way out.
 There is one entrance/exit to the property that acts as an invisible gate.
 This is where they can leave with you, on the leash, with no correction.
 Guide them through this area so they know the difference between the safe point and the boundaries.

-5) Let them off the leash with the collar activated so they can use the yard as normal.
+- Let them off the leash with the collar activated so they can use the yard as normal.
 They need to be able to act like a normal dog and prove that they understand what they were taught.
 Even so, you need to make sure that they are monitored at all times, just in case there is a fault with the system or the dog gets upset.

-The best wireless dog fences don’t have to be a cause for concern or stress.
+The wireless dog fences don’t have to be a cause for concern or stress in your dog.
 There are some terrible products out there that give the market a bad name, all because of their intense shocks or unreliable boundaries.
 However, there are also many more that are safe and effective thanks to their connections and options.

 Dawn Bradley is a content writer, blogger and animal lover.
 She is also a pet parent.
 She has written many reviews and guides aimed at helping our four-legged friends and, in turn, their two legged owners.
 She also runs a nature blog about her home town of Plymouth, UK.